somatonic/Aligator/README.md

 Processwire Module to render a nested tree starting from a single root or an array of pages.

 Aligator is similar to MarkupSimpleNavigation but has a different approach of how to define the markup for your menu.
 It doesn't assume any markup or classes.
 It's up to you to define them where needed.
-It's less plug and play and requires some more advanced knowlegde of ProcessWire, as some additional setup and coding is needed.
-But allows for poweful and easier customization without using hooks.
+It's less plug and play and requires some more advanced knowledge of ProcessWire, as some additional setup and coding is needed.
+But allows for powerful and easier customization without using hooks.

 Aligator uses callback functions to archive this.
 Additionally a selector can be used to filter the children for your navigation.